SAS: Red Notice (2021) Review

 SAS: Red Notice is based on a novel by Andy McNab But you might recall when this was called Under Siege 2: Dark Territory.
 Or The Taking of Pelham 1,2,3.
 Or even Avalanche Express.
-It’s familiar material but writer Laurence Malkin (Soul Assassin) and director Magnus Martens (Luke Cage, The Walking Dead: World Beyond) try their best to put a fresh spin on it.
+It’s familiar material but writer Laurence Malkin (Soul Assassin) and director Magnus Martens (There’s Something in the Barn, The Walking Dead: World Beyond) try their best to put a fresh spin on it.
 They certainly can’t be faulted for not delivering plenty of action.
 We get not one but two raging firefights before we get to the train.
-And there’s plenty after it as well as Tom becomes a one man army, with more enemies than he thinks.
+And there’s plenty after it as well as Tom becomes a one-man army, with more enemies than he thinks.

-Unfortunately this is the kind of material that’s perfect for ninety minutes of fast action.
+Unfortunately, this is the kind of material that’s perfect for ninety minutes of fast action.
 SAS: Red Notice clocks in at one hundred and eighteen minutes.
-And at that length it gets old and starts dragging.
-Actually it starts getting repetitive about seventy five minutes in and starts dragging soon after.
-There’s only so many times Tom can kill someone without the supposedly highly skilled mercenary a few feet away noticing.
+And at that length, it gets old and starts dragging.
+Actually, it starts getting repetitive about seventy-five minutes in and starts dragging soon after.
+There are only so many times Tom can kill someone without the supposedly highly skilled mercenary a few feet away noticing.

 The film’s other problem is there really isn’t anyone to root for here.
 The Black Swans are obviously evil.
-But they were double crossed and have the proof that the British government hired them to commit atrocities.
+But they were double-crossed and have proof that the British government hired them to commit atrocities.
 They have a right to be pissed off.
 Of course, this also makes the British government a bunch of scumbags.

 Sky has already released SAS: Red Notice in the UK.
-It opens March 16th in the US and Canada via Vertical Entertainment.
+It opens on March 16th in the US and Canada via Vertical Entertainment.
 You can check their Facebook page for details.